 "San Pedro's Most Popular Photoplay House."
 A 1919 ad that appeared when the house was known as Young's Globe, "The Shrine of the Silent Art."

 A Christmas 1927 ad for "5 Acts of Better Vodvil" along with "The Girl in the Pullman."
 Not to mention their upcoming Christmas treat "When A Man Loves."
-Thanks to Ken McIntyre for locating it for a post on Photos of Los Angeles.
+Thanks to Ken McIntyre for locating it for a post for the Photos of Los Angeles Facebook group.

 Silent films lasted at the theatre until March 15, 1930 with "The Last Performance," a 1927 feature starring Conrad Veidt and Mary Philbin, as the final feature before sound equipment was installed.
 Thanks to Cinema Treasures contributor Dallas Movie Theatres for the data.